-I am already assuming your vps/dedicated Linux server is set up with git installation.
+I am already assuming your VPS/dedicated Linux server is set up with git installation.

 The 6 Steps To Achieve Our Goal: